muldjord/skyscraper/README.md

 * Add option to "--purgedb" to purge all resources not related to your current romset
 * Add option to "--purgedb" to purge everything completely
 * Change "reqRemaining" variable to work better when Skyscraper is supposed to clean up and exit
-* Add the option to use textual data in the artwork compositor, enabling the option to add Publisher and other info as a layer
 * Add the "--symlink" option that symlinks videos to media folder instead of copying them

 #### Version 2.9.2 (In progress, unreleased)